-Onions: I do not include onions (personal preference) but they can be easily added.
+Onions: I do not include onions (personal preference) but you can easily add some as preferred.

 Boil the eggs in a separate pan for 10 minutes.

 Once potatoes are cooked, drain them in a colander.
-Fill the pan you used for boiling with very cold water (add ice) and place the potatoes in the cold water to stop the cooking.
+Fill the pan you used for boiling with very cold water (add ice), then place the potatoes in the cold water to stop the cooking.
 You can also submerge the boiled eggs in this ice water to cool them down (it makes them easier to peel.)

-In a small bowl, mix the mayo, Italian dressing, and salt and paper until smooth; set aside.
+In a small bowl, mix the mayo, Italian dressing, and salt and pepper until smooth; set aside.

 Once the potatoes are cool enough to handle, cut them into bite-sized pieces and place in a large bowl.
-Peel the eggs and cut them into bite-sized cubes.
+Peel the eggs, then cut them into bite-sized cubes.
 Dice the celery.
 Add eggs and celery to the bowl with the potatoes.